-- Exercise a high degree of caution in Myanmar overall due to the uncertain security situation and possibility of further civil unrest.
+Exercise a high degree of caution in Myanmar overall due to the uncertain security situation and possibility of civil unrest.
 Pay close attention to your personal security at all times.
 Monitor the media and other sources about possible new security risks.

-- Reconsider your need to travel to Kachin State, due to ongoing armed conflict between ethnic groups and military forces, including air strikes in Kachin and northern areas of Shan State.
+- Reconsider your need to travel to Kachin State, due to ongoing armed conflict between ethnic groups and military forces.
+See Safety and security

 Entry and exit

-EVisas may be used to enter Myanmar at:
+E-Visas can be used to enter Myanmar at:

 - Yangon, Mandalay and Nay Pyi Taw international airports